-Our client initially instructed a national firm of solicitors to bring a dog bite compensation claim on her behalf, but was unhappy with the slow progress they were making with her claim.
+Our client instructed a well-known firm of solicitors to bring a compensation claim on her behalf, but was unhappy with the slow progress they were making with her claim.
 As a result she turned to specialist dog bite compensation claim solicitors Slee Blackwell.
 We were able to take over conduct of her claim and work on a No Win, No Fee basis.

 We immediately made contact with the dog owner and obtained evidence of our client’s injuries.
 We asked a consultant Craniofacial, Aesthetic and Reconstructive Plastic Surgeon, to prepare a medical report.
 The expert noted the seriousness of the injury and was also of the opinion that unless the her psychological issues were addressed the symptoms were likely to persist.